connorjcantrell/algorand-app/README.md

 ## Create a local, private network using Algorand Sandbox
 A development environment requires getting access to an Algorand node.
 You need to access a node to submit new transactions, read data from the blockchain, and manage wallets.

+The most-used option is setting up the Algorand sandbox.
+The sandbox allows developers to create local, private networks.
+This what we will be using.

 Open a terminal and run:
 ```
 git clone git clone https://github.com/algorand/sandbox.git